sparkslabs/guild/README.md

 The Display Actor initialises by capturing the passed parameters.
 Once the actor has started, its process_start method is called, enabling it to create a display, it then sits and waits for messages.
-These arrive when a caller calls the actor method 'show' our its alias 'input'.
+These arrive when a caller calls the actor method 'show' or its alias 'input'.
 When that happens the upshot is that the show method is called, but in a threadsafe way - and it simply displays the image.